-You can do lots of things with an iPhone that require you to provide text input.
-There are a couple of ways you can do this, the most obvious of which is by typing.
+You can do lots of things with an iPhone that require you to provide text input, such as writing emails, sending text messages, and so on.
+There are a couple of ways you can enter text, the most obvious of which is by typing.
 The iPhone’s keyboard is quite amazing.
 Whenever you need it, whether it’s for emailing, messaging, entering a website URL, performing a search, or any other typing function, it pops up automatically.

 To type, just tap the keys.
 As you tap each key, you hear audio feedback (you can disable this sound if you want to) and the key you tapped pops up in a magnified view on the screen.
 The keyboard includes all the standard keys, plus a few for special uses.
 To change from letters to numbers and special characters, just tap the 123 key.
 Tap the #+= key to see more special characters.
 Tap the 123 key to move back to the numbers and special characters or the ABC key to return to letters.
 The keyboard also has contextual keys that appear when you need them.
 For example, when you enter a website address, the .com key appears so you can enter these four characters with a single tap.